Brandin Cooks Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Brandin Cooks Player Prop Bets for NFL Week 6 - Houston vs. Indianapolis

-Brandin Cooks has player prop bets available from bookmakers before his next NFL game on Sunday at 1:00 PM ET airing on CBS.
-AFC South foes hit the field in Week 6 when Cooks and the Houston Texans (1-4) meet the Indianapolis Colts (1-4) at Lucas Oil Stadium.
+Before Brandin Cooks hits the field for Sunday's game, which starts at 1:00 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player prop betting options.
+AFC South opponents meet in Week 6 when Cooks' Houston Texans (1-4) play the Indianapolis Colts (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.